 Pear Tree Infant and Walbrook Nursery School, Derby

 The first school in Derbyshire to gain forest school provider status, Pear Tree Infant and Wallbrook Nursery School offers introductory sessions for their two-year-olds, who can have their own “mini woods” activities together.
-They’ve done everything from making mud monsters to celebrating family day in the woods.
+They’ve done everything from making mud monsters to celebrating a family day in the woods.

 Tel: 01332 767244

 Does your little one attend a forest school nursery?
 Let us know in the comments below what you think about forest school nurseries.